Evidence Level

 4

-Maca for Menopausal Symptoms — Systematic Review
+Maca for Menopausal Symptoms — Evidence Review

-Systematic review of 4 randomized controlled trials assessing maca for menopausal symptoms in postmenopausal women.
+Evidence review of 4 randomized controlled trials assessing maca for menopausal symptoms in postmenopausal women.
 (Lee et al. 2011, Maturitas)

-Pooled across 4 RCTs.
+Pooled across 4 clinical trials.

 Modest reductions in menopausal symptoms vs placebo across trials.
 Effect sizes small.
 Trial quality variable.
 Note: hormone therapy remains first-line for moderate-to-severe menopausal symptoms; maca is a modest non-hormonal option.